 Black love is viewed…

 “Differently now.
 In the media, it’s now viewed as a happy couple.
-I have to say that our people have done a great job with showing the society how wonderful black love is.
+I have to say that our people have done a great job of showing society how wonderful black love is.
 Black love is like having your own partner in crime who is always at your side no matter what.
 Black love is beautiful.”

 In my letter to my future child…